maxitg/SetReplace/README.md

 Note that a set element is not duplicated in `"AtomLists"` if it exists in multiple steps.
 For example, `{6, 7, 2}` appears in the set after both two and three steps, but it only appears in `"AtomLists"` once because it was never used as an input during the 3rd step.

-Each edge in `"AtomLists"` has properties which are stored in other lists of the evolution object:

-* `"CreatorEvents"` shows which event (aka replacement) referenced by its index has this edge as one of its outputs.
-* `"DestroyerEvents"` shows which event has this edge as an input.
-Note that even though multiple matches could be possible that involve a particular edge, in the current implementation, only one of these matches is used (see [`"EventOrderingFunction"`](#eventorderingfunction) option on how to control which match to use).
-* `"Generations"` shows how many layers of predecessors a given edge has.
+Other properties of the evolution object describe the relationships between edges and the features of the evolution:

+* `"Version"` is the data format of the evolution object.
+This description is for version 2, which is the first version to support multiway systems.
+Version 1 does not have the `"Version"` key.
+The objects of older versions are automatically migrated when they are evaluated.
-* `"Rules"` is an exact copy of the `WolframModel` argument.
+* `"Rules"` is an exact copy of the corresponding `WolframModel` argument.
 * `"MaxCompleteGenerations"` shows the largest generation in which no matches are possible that only involve expressions of this or earlier generations.
 In this particular case, it is the same as the largest generation of any edge, but it might be different if a more elaborate [step specification](#step-limiters) is used.
 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#termination-reason) property for more details.
-* Finally, `"EventRuleIDs"` shows which rule was used for each event.
+* `"EventRuleIDs"` shows which rule was used for each event.
 It's rather boring in this particular case, as this example only has one rule.
 See [Rule Indices for Events](#rule-indices-for-events) for a more interesting case.
+The first value, `0`, corresponds to the initial event, which is included in the evolution object but is omitted [by default](#includeboundaryevents) when computing [properties](#properties).
+* `"EventInputs"` shows which edge indices from `"AtomLists"` were used in each event.
+The order corresponds to the input patterns of the rules.
+The first value, `{}`, again corresponds to the initial event.
+* `"EventOutputs"` similarly shows which edge indices from `"AtomLists"` were produced by each event.
+There are no duplicates in these lists because events always generate new edges.
+* `"EventGenerations"` shows how many layers of predecessors a given event has.

 A specific property can be requested from an evolution object by supplying it as an argument to the object itself: